aiengineeringforgrandmas/gemini-prompt-engineer-toolkit/docs/why-fine-tune-an-llm.md

     H --> |No| C

 ```

-### Reasons to fine-tune
-1. Consistency in specific outputs
-   - Fine-tuning adjusts the model's internal weights, leading to more reliable and predictable responses across similar tasks
-2. Handling complex or domain-specific tasks
-   - When your application requires deep understanding of specialized fields, fine-tuning can significantly improve performance
-3. Improved token efficiency
-   - Fine-tuned models often require shorter prompts, reducing token usage and potentially lowering costs
-4. Better performance on long outputs
-   - Fine-tuning helps maintain coherence and adherence to instructions throughout longer generations
-5. Overcoming limitations of prompt engineering
-   - If you've tried structured outputs, have several examples, and are still not getting the results you're looking for, fine-tuning can force more consistent behavior across tasks

 ### Reasons not to fine-tune
 1. When prompt engineering can achieve desired results
    - If you can get satisfactory performance through careful prompt design, fine-tuning may be unnecessary